CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

 ![frametime](data/ms_presents_issue.png)

 Since they are so short (one frame duration), I suspect this is just due to something going on with the operating system, rather than some issue with the Boids application itself.
-To try and check, I inspected a GPUView capture.
-The view focused on the Boids process (`cis5650_boids.exe`) is here:
+To try and check, I inspected a GPUView capture (without FrameView).
+The view focused on the boids process (`cis5650_boids.exe`) is here:

 ![gpu_view_whole_view](images/new_gpu/gpuview.png)

-The queue for compute (dark blue, "HW Queue") has some short peaks in it, which suggests the quantity of work submitted per frame is not always consistent.
+There are some spikes in the graphics context (dark blue/green) which suggests the amount of work submitted per frame is not consistent.

 ![gpu_utilization](images/new_gpu/gpuview_utilization.png)

-Another thing to note is that if we expand the adapter graph it looks like the GPU is only at 36.98% utilization (circled in red) in this time period view, which suggests we could give the GPU more work.
+Another thing to note is that the GPU utilization for both graphics and CUDA in this time period view is very low (24.96% and 34.50% respectively, circled in red in above image), which suggests we could give the GPU more work.

-Looking at the locations of all the present events, they seem to be evenly spaced and I can't find/reproduce these sudden spikes.
+Looking at the locations of all the present events, they seem to be evenly spaced and I can't find/reproduce these sudden spikes: no distance is over two Vsync intervals like the 200ms spikes in the graph.
+Maybe something is happening only when FrameView is active?

 Since I'm already here, I'm curious about what this workload looks like to the OS.
 Going on a detour and zooming in on a set of three frames:

 ![gpu_view_frame](images/new_gpu/gpuview_merged.png)

 Each frame is separated by a vertical blue bar, which is the Vsync interval: my monitor is a 100hz panel.
-I've labeled each HW queue.
-The present queue only contains the small orange present packets, and the work in the graphics queue is less than compute because this is mostly a CUDA bound application.
-In the original trace, I can't fit all the HW queues vertically on my monitor at once so I've merged two screenshots together in image editing software.

-In both graphics and compute, we can count eight or nine groups of queued work per Vsync interval.
-There are also eight or nine present packets in the present queue so this translates to ~8*100=800 FPS in the instant moment.
+I've labeled each device context queue.
+In both graphics and CUDA, we can count eight or nine groups of queued work per Vsync interval.
+There are also eight or nine present packets (the tiny orange ones in the graphics context) so this translates to 8 * 100 = 800 or 9 * 100 = 900 FPS in the instant moment.

-One thing I notice is that there are a lot of empty bubbles between each group of work in both the graphics and compute queues.
-I've highlighted the bubbles in the graphics queue:
+One thing I notice is that there are a lot of empty bubbles between each group of work in both the graphics and CUDA queues.
+Highlighting the work in the CUDA queue in the second/center frame:

 ![bubbles](images/new_gpu/gpuview_serial.png)

-For every bubble in graphics, the time interval overlaps with compute work, and it's the same vice versa.
-We can see that graphics work per frame comes after a group of compute work.
-Within each queue individually a considerable amount of time in the frame is being spent not processing work: ideally we want to always be submitting work as much as possible to fully saturate the hardware.
+Every time CUDA work is being processed by the OS or worked on by the GPU, nothing is going on in graphics and it's the same vice versa.
+We can see that graphics work per frame comes after a group of CUDA work (device context queues).
+Within each queue individually a considerable amount of time in the frame is being spent not processing work: ideally we want to always be submitting work as much as possible to fully saturate the hardware otherwise we get all these holes everywhere during GPU work.

-Looking at what the GPU is doing, we can see holes too (since it is underutilized):

 ![gpu_bubbles](images/new_gpu/gpuview_gpu.png)

-But because the app has a serial execution model that looks like
+Because the app has a serial execution model that looks like

 ```
 launch CUDA kernels